co-demos/swag-wrap/README.md

 export default {
   data () {
     return {
+      // the data you want to load and then display
       datasets: undefined
     }
   },
   created () {
-    // get your client instance
+    // get your swag-wrap client instance
     const API = this.$APIcli

+    // define the path of your endpoint
+    // this part is relative to your swagger specs.
+    // note the order is important
-    // define your path relative to your swagger const pathTags = ['datasets', 'list_datasets']
+    const pathTags = ['datasets', 'list_datasets']

     // request data from this path